Oatley

 What has been the trend in development approvals over the past five years in the suburb of Oatley?

-Looking at development activity over the past five years, the suburb of Oatley's approval levels have been below the yearly average of 36, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the suburb of Oatley's approval levels have been consistent with the yearly average of 38, showing stable development patterns.

 How many dwellings will be needed to accommodate future population growth in the suburb of Oatley?